South Dayi District

 South Dayi District is one of the eighteen districts in Volta Region, Ghana.
-Originally it was formerly part of the then-larger Kpando District on 10 March 1989, until the southern part of the district was split off by a decree of president John Agyekum Kufuor on 19 August 2004 to create South Dayi District; thus the remaining part has been retained as Kpando District (which it was elevated to municipal district assembly status on 28 June 2012 to become Kpando Municipal District).
+Originally it was part of the then-larger Kpando District created on 10 March 1989, until the southern part of the district was split off by a decree of president John Agyekum Kufuor on 19 August 2004 to create South Dayi District; thus the remaining part has been retained as Kpando District (which it was elevated to municipal district assembly status on 28 June 2012 to become Kpando Municipal District).
 The district assembly is located in the western part of Volta Region and has Kpeve as its capital town.

 Background

 The is one of the eighteen districts in the Volta Region of Ghana.
 They are made up of 6 municipal and 12 ordinary districts since the referendum and subsequent redemarcation of regions in December 2018.

 Boundaries

 The district covers part of what was formerly the southern part of the old Kpando district, thus reducing the latter's size.
 The South Dayi district lies between latitude 3°20N and 3.5°05N.
 It is approximately on longitude 0°17 E. The district has a total area of 1,000 km² with the Volta Lake, the largest artificial lake in the world, covering about 20% of this.

 The South Dayi District is bounded by: